[Date Prev][Date Next][Thread Prev][Thread Next][Date Index][Thread Index]

 It may at first appear difficult to form 5-in-a-row on such a small board,

-however the fact that surrounded pieces are captured means that at least one
+however the fact that surrounded pieces are captured means that

 player's blocking pieces will eventually be captured, opening up the board